mbrt/blog-src/001-ripgrep-code-review/post.md

-I'm not going to explain everything about the crate, since there is already a very good [blog post](http://blog.burntsushi.net/ripgrep/) by Andrew himself, explaining how the application works from a functional perspective, compared to GNU grep, the Silver searcher, and other similar tools.
+I'm not going to explain everything about the crate, since there is already a very good [blog post](http://blog.burntsushi.net/ripgrep/) by Andrew himself, explaining how the application works from a functional perspective, compared to GNU grep, the Silver Searcher (`ag`), and other similar tools.
 Our perspective is instead more implementation driven.
 We are going to walk through the crate architecture.
 As a side note, this post is not intended for complete beginners since I'm going to take for granted the basics.
 If you need some of them, just take a look at the resources I mentioned before.